dentearl/mafTools/README.md

     * If you want to build mafJoin you will need to set kentDir on the command line via <code>make kentDir=/path/to/kent/src</code>

 ##Components
+* **mafBlockFinder** A program to search for a position in a particular sequence.
+Useful for determining where in maf a particular part of the alignment resides.
 * **mafComparator** A program to compare two maf files by sampling and record differences.
 Useful when testing predicted alignments against known true alignments.
-* **mafIndelDistribution** A program to assess the pairwise coverage between sequences and to extract the indel distribution of a set of sequences contained in the maf.
+* **mafCoveragePickles** A set of programs to assess the pairwise coverage between sequences and to extract the indel distribution of a set of sequences contained in the maf.
 * **mafJoin** A program to join together two mafs that share a common sequence.
 The program maintains the phylogenetic relationships of the blocks it joins and produces a "tree-maf" output.
 * **mafValidator** A program to assess whether or not a given maf has a valid format.